 2. Do I have a routine to guide me?
 Identify the right bookends to balance your day.

 - Put yourself first.
-You are often a forgotten item on a mile-long list.
+Don’t be the forgotten item on a mile-long list.
 Whatever self-care looks like for you, just do it.
 I try to work out every morning and finish each day by reading in bed for at least 15 minutes.
 This is what works for me; your routine might look dramatically different.

 3. Am I ready?
-It’s all about confidence.
+Refocusing all about confidence.

 Be ready for the unexpected.
-Hold onto your inner confidence because you need to believe that whatever situation arises, you can handle it.
-Confidence keeps you level-headed, calm and focused.
+Hold onto your inner confidence to remind yourself that whatever situation arises, you can handle it.
 Here’s what I do:

 - Accept the peaks and valleys.
-Instead of saying it is what it is, adopt an attitude of it is what I make it.
-Your personal approach to challenges and how you arrive at solutions is a defining leadership moment.
+Instead of saying “it is what it is,” adopt an attitude of “it is what I make it.”
+Your personal approach to overcoming challenges and finding solutions is a defining factor of your leadership.

 4. Do I embrace the bad?
 Roll with it.

 - Don’t fight it because you won’t win.
 Growth is uncomfortable; it’s a fact.
 Embrace this aspect of being an entrepreneur and CEO.
 Use stress to propel you.
-Some amount of anxiety can actually keep you sharp and focused.
+Some amount of anxiety may actually keep you sharp.

 - Take a negative situation and put a positive spin on it.
 You might find your tolerance for stress is much higher.
-There will be opportunity for you to see where the holes are, and which you might have previously overlooked.
+There will be an opportunity for you to see where the holes are—ones you might have previously overlooked.

 5. Do I need to check myself?
 Leave it at the door.

 Recalibrate the way you think about yourself.
 Lose your ego.
 You shouldn’t want to be right all the time.
-Discovering you were wrong about something almost always pushes you to learn and examine.
-Here are some thoughts on this:
+Discovering you were wrong about something can be the push you need to reexamine yourself and learn from the experience.

 - Fall in love with finding out you are wrong from time to time.
 Learn from it and advance.
 Ego stands in the way of personal development.
 The worst part?
 You might not even realize it.
 Let it go.

 - Adopt a beginner’s mindset.
-Zen practice states that, “In the beginner’s mind, there are many possibilities; in the expert’s mind, there are few.”
-There’s always something new to learn and it can arise at times when you least expect it.
-If you aren’t open-minded, you’ll miss amazing opportunities to improve your life in every way.
+Shunryu Suzuki wrote, “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”
+There’s always something new to learn, but those opportunities can often arise at times when you least expect it.
+If you aren’t open-minded, you’ll miss amazing chances to improve your life in every way.

-It’s been years since that difficult time, and a lot has changed in my life.
-If my personal life didn’t undergo such a difficult phase, I wouldn’t have stopped to consider where I was headed.
-It isn’t just work ethic and intellect that determines a path to success.
+It’s been years since my divorce, and a lot has changed for me.
+If my personal life didn’t undergo such a difficult phase, I wouldn’t have stopped to consider where I was headed and refocus.
+Remember: It isn’t just work ethic and intellect that determines a path to success.
 There has to be a true connection with yourself.